Identities and Education:

 The following sub-themes, organised as Working Groups and reflecting diverse perspectives, institutional sites and professional groups, have been also established to explore the overall topic of the conference:

-- History, theory and comparative education
+- History, theory, and identity in/of comparative education

 - Governance, nation state and the new transnational order